Spring Conference on Teaching & Learning

 April 20 – 21, 2017, La Crosse, Wisconsin

-The 2017 Spring Conference on Teaching and Learning will bring together 200 faculty and staff across many disciplines to demonstrate the UW System’s commitment to excellence in teaching and student learning.
-The conference will provide a forum to recognize, acknowledge, and share the expertise of faculty and academic staff who excel at teaching, value learning, and are committed to sharing their experience, knowledge, practice, and scholarship with colleagues.
-The intentional relationships among teaching, learning, and making excellence inclusive will be a foundation of this event.
+The Spring Conference on Teaching and Learning brings together 200 faculty and staff across many disciplines to demonstrate the UW System’s commitment to excellence in teaching and student learning.
+The conference provides a forum to recognize, acknowledge, and share the expertise of faculty and academic staff who excel at teaching, value learning, and are committed to sharing their experience, knowledge, practice, and scholarship with colleagues.
+The intentional relationships among teaching, learning, and making excellence inclusive are a foundation of this event.